yusukekikuta0509/yusukekikuta0509/README.md

-# Hi there! 👋 I’m Yusuke Kikuta
+# Hi there! 👋 I’m Yusuke！

 I’m a blockchain developer passionate about building user-centric DeFi applications and automating on-chain workflows.
 With hands-on experience in both frontend and backend blockchain integration, I specialize in creating scalable, secure solutions that bridge Web2 and Web3.